jorgetite/grav-theme-qbee/README.md

-# QBoss - HTML 5 Theme for Grav
+# QBoss - Grav Theme

 QBoss is a clean, lightweight and minimal HTML 5 theme for [Grav](https://getgrav.org) built with the [Kube](https://imperavi.com/kube/) CSS &amp; JS Framework.